evanssamwel/crimetemplate/README.md

 <<<<<<< HEAD
 # Crime-Reporting-System
-The Online crime reporting system which is a Web application designed in PHP  which aims to provide crime management solutions such as filing of FIR  and checking its status accessible to everyone
+The Online crime reporting system which is a Web application designed in PHP  which aims to provide crime management solutions .

 We created a website with 4 functionalities which includes login pages for user, police in charge, station in charge and police headquarters